SpearTip-Cyber-Counterintelligence/SunScreen/README.md

 If SunScreen locates the Orion.Core.BusinessLayer.dll, you need to assume your system has been compromised.

-As SpearTip discovered more Indicators of Compromise, SunScreen will recieve updates to reflect them.
+As SpearTip discovers more Indicators of Compromise, SunScreen will recieve updates to reflect them.

 ## Contributing